-Alberta is where a majority of oil is produced in Canada - more than 80%.
-That's because the province is home to the oil sands.
-About 20% of the 166 billion+ barrels in the oil sands is extractable via mining, while in-situ (in place, or "in the ground") methods must be used for the remaining 80% for reserves that are too deep (>~75 metres).
+Alberta is where a majority of oil is produced in Canada - more than 80 per cent - because the province is home to the oil sands.
+Just 20 per cent of the 166 billion+ barrels in the oil sands is extractable via surfance mining, while in-situ (in place, or "in the ground") methods must be used for the remaining 80 per cent for reserves that are too deep (>~75 metres).

-Saskatchewan also has billions more barrels of reserves in the ground, and is responsible for about 13% of Canada's oil production.
+Saskatchewan also has billions more barrels of reserves in the ground, and is responsible for about 13 per cent of Canada's oil production.
 Meanwhile, recent figures show there's a potential 25 billion barrels north and east off the coast of Newfoundland and Labrador.
-In-situ methods are used in both of these areas.
+In-situ methods are used in both of these provinces.

 Canadian Oil: Quick Facts